 Why is this case so important for landowners?

-The Summit County commissioners are attempting to use “eminent domain” which would allow the courts to possibly “condemn” the property for a higher and better use.
+The Summit County and Breckenridge commissioners are attempting to use “eminent domain” which would allow the courts to possibly “condemn” the property for a higher and better use.
 This sets up a few interesting legal questions

 - Which is a higher public use, public open space or housing?